wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 ### Apply advanced component connection configurations

-The `component-config.yaml` file extends the capabilities of `endpoints.yaml` by introducing enhancements that allow for detailed inbound and outbound connection configurations.
+The `component-config.yaml` file extends the capabilities of `endpoints.yaml` by introducing enhancements that allow you to apply advanced inbound and outbound connection configurations.

 !!! note "Beta release"
       - The current version of the `component-config.yaml` file is considered stable.
 However, it is important to note that the configuration schema may undergo changes and improvements based on user feedback.
       - Support for the current schema will remain even when new versions are introduced.

 The `component-config.yaml` file complements and enhances the existing endpoint configuration process.
-It allows you to define both how your service's endpoints (inbound connections) are exposed and how your service connects to external services or components (outbound connections).
+It allows you to define how your service's endpoints (inbound connections) are exposed and how your service connects to external services or components (outbound connections).

 - **Inbound configurations:** This configuration section is for you to define inbound connections, Similar to `endpoints.yaml`, you can define how your service endpoints are exposed.
 It aligns seamlessly with the existing endpoint schema structure.